Strivin0311/dgm-learning/gans/improved.md

 # Improved GAN
-*Here's some resources about Improved GAN*
+*Here're some resources about Improved GAN*